LuisDavid22/GlassTest/Readme.md

 **DocumentServiceAlternative Implementation:**
 This implementation is less performant given that it uses "Like" statements to perform the search.
 This implementation could be fine in the escenarios of small data storages.

-To choose between implementations just change the service to be injected to IDocumentService in the "Program.cs" file
+To switch between implementations just change the service to be injected to IDocumentService in the "Program.cs" file